robwalton/python-xcall/README.md

 Cloning into 'python-xcall'...
 ```

-## Try it out
+## Basic use
 Call a scheme (ulysses) with an action (get-version):
 ```python
 >>> import xcall
 >>> xcall.xcall('ulysses', 'get-version')
 {u'apiVersion': u'2', u'buildNumber': u'33542'}
 ```
-An x-success reply will be utf-8 un-encoded, then url unquoted, and then  unmarshalled using json into python objects before being returned.
+An x-success reply will be utf-8 un-encoded, then url unquoted, and then  un-marshaled using json into Python objects and returned.

-A dictionary of key-value pairs can also be provided (each value is utf-8
+A dictionary of action parameters can also be provided (each value is utf-8
 encoded and then url quoted before sending):
 ```python
 >>> xcall.xcall('ulysses', 'new-sheet', {'text':'My new sheet', 'index':'2'})
 ```
-If the application calls back with an x-error, an exception will be raised:
+If the application calls back with an x-error, an `XCallbackError` will be raised:
 ```python
 >>> xcall.xcall('ulysses', 'an-invalid-action')
 Traceback (most recent call last):